tgvaughan/bacter/README.md

 - [x] Update existing ARG density, likelihood and simulation code to work with the new state
 - [x] Update operators to work with new state
-- [ ] Reorganize packages so as to keep code specific to restricted model separate from new code.
+- [x] Reorganize packages so as to keep code specific to restricted model separate from new code.

 Phase 2:
-- [ ] ARG simulator for new model (allow for model misspec analysis)
+- [ ] ARG simulator for new model (allow for model misspec analysis) *IN PROGRESS*
 - [ ] ARG density under new model
 - [ ] ARG operators for new model